There exists a plane beyond human conception

 - Rule of Cool: Saber rides a magically armored motorcycle while chasing Rider, who is on a flying lightning chariot.
 They smash heavy items at each other with swords.
 Really.

-- Wine, used to symbolize desire.
+- Wine is used to symbolize desire.
 Gilgamesh mentions Tokiomi has more than Kirei but Kirei's wines that he never drinks are of higher quality, symbolizing how Tokiomi has more he enjoys (his family, magecraft, his friendship with Father Risei) but Kirei has deeper desires (Evil Feels Good) and doesn't partake of them.

 - Scenery Porn: In the anime, no expense was too high, best described by one reviewer as "...a budget big enough to buy Belgium."
 This gives the anime some of the best art and animation in the entire industry, and the Blu-Ray 1080p editions just laugh at attempts to match them.
 Take a look◊